Dani-dvp/WebbApplikation/README.md

 How to use:
 Use swagger and seed the database using "Create seed".

+Use this account for login: test@example.com and "Password123!"

 Then navigate to the website and test it out!